Police ensures safety of pedestrian crossings - Police

 - The objective is to improve the overall safety at crossing, Chief Superintendent Heikki Kallio of the National Police Board explains.

-Pedestrians account for a significant number of deaths in road traffic
+Pedestrians account for a considerable number of deaths in road traffic

 Based on the statistics published by Liikenneturva (Finnish Road Safety Council), as many as one in ten of those who died and seven percent of those injured in traffic were pedestrians.
-During the past three years, the number of pedestrian dying in traffic was 21 on average (22 persons died in 2020) while the number of injured pedestrians has been 360 on average.
-According to the 2019 statistics, those with serious injuries were 37.
+During the past three years, the average number of annual traffic deaths was 21 (11 in January-June this year) while the number of injured pedestrians was 360 (100 in January-June this year).

 One in five of the victims died on a pedestrian crossing which was the venue of 60 percent of pedestrian injuries.